datakurre/blog/content/blog/2021/08/jupyter-lite/index.md

 2. For the same reason, there is no need for the users to install anything.
 Launching embedded JupyterLite from the host application could as simple as a single mouse click.

 3. Embedded JupyterLite re-uses authentication and authorization from its host application.
 For example, on Camunda Cockpit, JupyterLite uses the existing Camunda Cockpit browser session for calling Camunda REST API.
-Therefore users can analyze the data they are allowed to see.
+Therefore users can analyze just the data they are allowed to see with single sign-on.

 As simple as it could be.